hackathonismb/VizSNP-St/README.md

   ```

 - The structure with the SNPs will be opened automatically in iCn3D.
+- The figure below shows the output in iCn3D

 ## Future prospects:
 - Remove requirement for knowing the Ensembl Gene ID (just submit a VCF)